Prag8855/aab/content/docs/010250-antrag-auf-vergabe-einer-steuerlichen-id.md

     If you are an employee, tick *Lohnsteuerabzug*.
 If you want to [start a business](/guides/start-a-business-in-germany), write "bevorstehende Gewerbeanmeldung" in *the Sonstiger Zweck* field.
 - **Anschrift in Deutschland**
     If you don't have an address in Germany, write "nicht vorhanden" (not available) or "noch nicht bekannt" (not known yet).[^2]
+- **Ort, Datum**
+    The city, and the date.
+Use the DD.MM.YYYY date format.
+- **Unterschrift der antragstellenden Person**
+    Your signature.
+It should be the same as on your passport or national ID.

 ## How to send this form